Aperture-Development/MSync-2/README.md

 # A note to modules

 If you plan on extending the features of MSync 2, please copy and use the samplemodule files.
 You can distribute the Module under every licence you like.
 We always use the root_dir/LICENCE which is basicly the Licence you get the addon with.
-If you download it from GitHub or Steam it will most likely be under the by-nc-sa 4.0 licence, while when you download it over our website, you will get the Aperture Development Commercial licence.
+MSync 2 is licensed under GPL 3.0, please read the LICENSE file for more informations.

 # Installation